d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 :begin_tab:`mxnet`
 Initializing the hidden state is straightforward.
 We invoke the member function `begin_state`.
+This returns a list (`state`)
+that contains
-This returns an initial state for each element in the minibatch.
+an initial hidden state
-For a vanilla RNN model,
-it returns only one hidden state, whose shape is
+for each example in the minibatch, whose shape is
 (number of hidden layers, batch size, number of hidden units).
-Some models
+For some models
 to be introduced later
-(e.g., long short-term memory) have more than one hidden state.
+(e.g., long short-term memory), such a list also contains other information.
 :end_tab:

 :begin_tab:`pytorch`